Te Kura 0 Moturoa Established 1923

 - Māori perspectives

-- Respect for the diversity of people and culture We follow an action learning cycle; that is to say that the students gather information and ideas/data on a particular issue and then follow through with exploring the issue and then planning, taking action and reflecting.
+- Respect for the diversity of people and culture We follow an action learning cycle.
+Students gather information and ideas/data on a particular issue and then follow through with exploring the issue and then planning, taking action and reflecting.
 Enviroschool practices are employed throughout the school and we have a dedicated team of passionate students who drive new ventures within the school.
-Our Enviroschool ethos interweaves so well with our Trees for Survival programme. www.enviroschools.org.nz
+Our Enviroschool ethos interweaves well with our Trees for Survival programme. www.enviroschools.org.nz

 Our Vision – Te Kitenga